 Structural Attack Sensor Considerations

-Structural Attack Sensor Considerations – What are the considerations of structural attack sensors and could you point us in the direction of any local suppliers?
+Structural Attack Sensor Considerations – What are the considerations of structural attack sensors, and could you point us in the direction of any local suppliers?

-Key considerations are going to depend entirely on the nature of the device’s sensing technology, its settings, the structure of the material to which it’s fixed, the sorts of threats you want to discern – vibration from drilling, rather than 5.15 express service from Town Hall to Penrith.
+Key considerations will depend entirely on the nature of the device’s sensing technology, its settings, the structure of the material to which it’s fixed, the sorts of threats you want to discern – vibration from drilling, rather than 5.15 express service from Town Hall to Penrith.
 Your source of information will be the manufacturer and the building blueprints.
 You’ll also want to do some site testing – your reputation as a security integrator is at stake.

 General points are that you should protect the sensor’s shielded cable all the way from the sensor to the controller.
 If the site’s security is serious, the conduit needs to be serious – professional intruders will have no trouble dealing with poorly installed sensors.

-Make sure the sensor coverage is commensurate with the structure’s vibration transmission rate – 1 sensor every 6 metres at a height above the wall to floor join of 1.5 metres orthodoxy, but in your case, that might not be enough.
+Make sure the sensor coverage is commensurate with the structure’s vibration transmission rate – 1 sensor every 6 metres at a height above the wall-to-floor join of 1.5 metres orthodoxy, but in your case, that might not be enough.

 The reason you’re not finding anything when searching for ‘structural attack sensors’ is that the items you’re looking for are called seismic sensors.
 When we think of seismic sensors, we generally think of Vanderbilt’s proven and SCEC-approved, when installed with an appropriate box, GM730 range.